sejal-jagtap/de_bank_churn_analysis/README.md

 This project analyzes customer churn in a banking dataset.
 The goal is to predict whether a customer will leave the bank based on their demographic and account information.
 Using machine learning models such as Random Forest and Logistic Regression, we evaluate the performance and identify key features that influence churn.

-This project uses Python, Pandas, Scikit-learn and Seaborn.
+This project uses Python, Pandas, Scikit-learn, and Seaborn.
 It trains Random Forrest and Logistic Regression models to predict bank churn and includes exploratory data analysis visualizations.
 ### Jupyter notebook attached as a reference